Keeby-Astro/Auto-Driving-Path-Following-and-Speed-Control/README.md

 This project provides a comprehensive simulation of autonomous vehicle path tracking and speed control using Python.
 By integrating advanced control algorithms and data filtering techniques, it achieves a realistic and robust performance suitable for educational and research purposes.

+There are future adjustments to be made, such as converting the Stanley Controller to a much more robust MPC algorithm, especially for scenerios involving other vehicles.
+This code is currently being tested on a real autonomous 2014 Nissan Leaf with considerable testing, tuning, and adjustments being made.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.